fbpx

 • Surface dive, feet-first or head-first, to a depth of 7 – 10 feet to retrieve a 10-pound object.

-• Return to the surface and swim 20 yards to return to the starting point with both hands holding the object and keeping the face at or near the surface so they are able to get a breath.
-Candidates should not swim the distance under water.
+• Return to the surface and swim 20 yards on your back to return to the starting point, holding the object at the surface with both hands and keeping your face at or near the surface.
+Swimming the distance underwater is not permitted.

 • Exit the water without using a ladder or steps.